aarij-h/XRay_DeepLearning/README.md

 # Results

 The performance of our model is evaluated by comparing the AUC scores obtained in our experiments against those reported in the original paper.
-Below is a summary of the results:
+Below is a summary of the results: <br><br>

 <p align="center">